UN Universal Periodic Review

 The United Nations General Assembly Resolution 60/251, which established the Human Rights Council in 2006, also established the Universal Periodic Review (UPR) as a peer review mechanism for the assessment and advancement of human rights in all 193 UN Member States.
 As set out by the General Assembly, the Council is mandated to:

-Undertake a universal periodic review, based on objective and reliable information, of the fulfillment by each State of its human rights obligations and commitments in a manner which ensures universality of coverage and equal treatment with respect to all States; the review shall be a cooperative mechanism, based on an interactive dialogue, with the full involvement of the country concerned and with consideration given to its capacity-building needs; such a mechanism shall complement and not duplicate the work of treaty bodies.
+Undertake a universal periodic review, based on objective and reliable information, of the fulfilment by each State of its human rights obligations and commitments in a manner which ensures universality of coverage and equal treatment with respect to all States; the review shall be a cooperative mechanism, based on an interactive dialogue, with the full involvement of the country concerned and with consideration given to its capacity-building needs; such a mechanism shall complement and not duplicate the work of treaty bodies.

 UPR reviews are formally conducted by the UPR Working Group of the Council which comprises all 47 Council Member States.
 The UPR Working Group reviews UPR reports in UPR Sessions three times per year in Geneva, with up to 14 countries undergoing review per session.
 Each UPR is facilitated by a troika (group of three) of Council Member States, but the UPR process is open to participation by all UN Member States whether or not elected members of the Council, as well as to non-governmental stakeholders.